 Cornelia Elbrecht, Healing Trauma with Guided Drawing

 Art Therapy and Counseling through a Trauma Informed lens....In my practice, I employ an eclectic, integrative toolbox of Creative Arts Therapies, and traditional Counseling practices, all implemented through a Trauma Informed Lens.
 What does that mean?
 According to Judith Herman, in "Trauma and Recovery", recovering from Trauma "unfolds in three stages".
 The first stage is establishing a sense of Safety, which I include, developing a therapeutic relationship, and establishing a self-care routine.
 The second stage of recovery is Remembering, retelling the story or the many aspects of the story, and how it affects your present day thoughts, feelings and behaviors...making connections, AHA moments, mourning, grief, anger and rage are all accepted.
 Remembering comes through the telling of the story in infinite ways.
 Empowerment plays an equally significant part in this second stage, since retelling your story can be frightening and triggering.
-The processes of working through the creation of the story, builds a sense of mastery, builds self esteem, confidence and restores one's authenticity.
+The supportive and incremental processes of working through the creation of the story, builds a sense of mastery, builds self esteem, confidence and restores one's authenticity.
 The third stage according to Herman is Reconnection.
-As one comes to terms with their Trauma, and how their trauma manifested throughout their life into the present, the "survivor faces the task of creating a future", Judith Herman.
-The reconnection also comes in different forms, as the survivor reconnects with his/her authentic self, with family, friends and the community.
+As one comes to terms with their Trauma, and how their trauma manifested throughout their life into the present, the "survivor faces the task of REcreating a future", Judith Herman.
+The reconnection and recreation are able to be expressed through many forms, such as art, poetry, storytelling, dance, performance.
+As the survivor reconnects with his/her authentic self, with family, friends and the community the recreation becomes the bridge for reconnection.
 These stages do not occur in a linear fashion.
 They take time, nurturing and courage.
-There are ups and downs, and the true self is pealed away like the petals of a Lotus.....
+There are ups and downs, and the true self is pealed away incrementally, like the petals of a Lotus.....

 The American Art Therapy association defines Art Therapy as "The therapeutic use of art making, within a professional relationship, by people who experience illness, trauma or challenges of living, and by people who seek personal development.
 Through creating art and reflecting on the art products and processes, people can increase awareness of self and others, cope with symptoms, stress and traumatic experiences, enhance cognitive abilities and enjoy the life-affirming pleasure of making art."

-The power and essence of Art Therapy comes from its non-verbal aspect of art making to communicate thoughts, feelings, ideas and images, which transcend barriers of communication.
-These "barriers" of communication may be physical, social/emotional, psychological, cognitive or cultural.....Art Therapy provides the "voice".
+This power and essence of Art Therapy comes from its non-verbal aspect of art making to communicate thoughts, feelings, ideas and images, which transcend barriers of communication.
+These "barriers" of communication may be physical, social/emotional, psychological, cognitive or cultural.....Art Therapy transcends all boundaries and provides a "voice".

 WHAT DOES ART THERAPY LOOK LIKE?